jaumet/avook-dual/README.md

 - `POST /auth/magic-link/request` – issues a one-time magic link token and emails it to the user.
 - `GET /auth/magic-login?token=<RAW_TOKEN>` – validates a magic link token and returns a signed JWT.
 Pass `response_mode=cookie` to set the JWT inside an `HttpOnly` cookie and redirect to the configured `POST_LOGIN_REDIRECT_URL`.
-- `POST /webhooks/stripe` – consumes Stripe checkout events and grants the matching catalog packages to the purchaser.
+- `POST /webhooks/paypal` – consumes PayPal IPN notifications and grants the matching catalog packages to the purchaser.

 - `GET /catalog/free` – returns the entries assigned to the `is_free` package inside `catalog/packages.json`.
 - `GET /catalog/packages/{package_id}` – returns a single package for authenticated users who own it (or have `full_access`).
 - `GET /auth/me` – returns the authenticated user profile, including the list of package IDs that have been granted.

-The Stripe webhook maps checkout sessions to package IDs using `catalog/packages.json`.
-Set both `STRIPE_WEBHOOK_SECRET` (to validate signatures) and `STRIPE_SECRET_KEY` (to inspect line items) so that purchases automatically assign the correct packages to a user.
+PayPal IPN posts are validated against the configured verification URL (`PAYPAL_IPN_VERIFY_URL`) and map the `custom` field back to package IDs from `catalog/packages.json`.

 All state is stored using SQLAlchemy models for `users` and `magic_link_tokens`, matching the schema from the documentation.